ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Glenn: The policy that I attach to HTTP level to the whole container should apply to all the things I add to it.
 So the answer would be in that scenario you can do certain things with the content but not with the ad

 Gary: Google has a larger container playlist of different things that browser is going to read.
 If we see in HTTP header signals we will look at that signal and we won't go down to each individual content in the playlist.
-For example In a plyalist file the first three are videos you want indexed you leave it blank and there is ad following.
+For example In a playlist file the first three are videos you want indexed you leave it blank and there is ad following.

 Glenn: delivery of content of different types that needs to have different attachment to them is a challenge